-This 28th annual report of the South African Council for the Non-Proliferation of Weapons of Mass Destruction is presented to the Minister of Trade, Industry and Competition in terms of Section 25(1) of the Non-Proliferation of Weapons of Mass Destruction Act, 1993 (Act No. 87 of 1993) (Non-Proliferation Act) and covers the period 1 April 2021 to 31 March 2022.
+This 29th annual report of the South African Council for the Non-Proliferation of Weapons of Mass Destruction is presented to the Minister of Trade, Industry and Competition in terms of Section 25(1) of the Non-Proliferation of Weapons of Mass Destruction Act, 1993 (Act No. 87 of 1993) (Non-Proliferation Act) and covers the period 1 April 2022 to 31 March 2023.

-As the state's statutory body on non-proliferation, the Council protects the interests, carries out the responsibilities, and fulfils the obligations of South Africa with regard to the non-proliferation of WMD.
-During the reporting period, this was achieved through engagements with stakeholders, which included the maintenance of a MoU with SARS, the renewal of SLAs with specialised entities, the convening of Council committee meetings, and outreach activities to industry and government agencies.
+As the State's statutory body on non-proliferation, the Council protects the interests, carries out the responsibilities and fulfils the obligations of South Africa with regard to the non-proliferation of weapons of mass destruction (WMD).

-Furthermore, the Council fulfilled its mandate to control items related to the non-proliferation of WMD through the implementation of government policy and legislation on non-proliferation.
-Through its committees and the Non-Proliferation Secretariat, the Council achieved its objectives of controlling, registering and inspecting controlled goods, and verified the manufacture, import, export, re-export, transit and end use of controlled goods.
+During the report period, the Council fulfilled its mandate to control items related to the non-proliferation of WMD through the implementation of the government policy and legislation on non-proliferation.

+The Council, through its Committees and the Non-Proliferation Secretariat, achieved its objectives of controlling, registering and inspecting controlled goods and verified the manufacture, import, export, re-export, transit and end use of controlled goods.
 The Council also ensured compliance pertaining to international treaties, agreements and conventions to which South Africa is a signatory.